tuosuniversity/Vellum/Output/EN/Bend_Before_You_Break/Chapter_3_Obligation_Is_Not_a_Virtue.md

 ### Article 1

-**SEO-Optimized Title:** Unmasking Your 'Shoulds': How Inherited Scripts Shape Your Life & Why Mindfulness Matters
+ Unmasking Your 'Shoulds': How Inherited Scripts Shape Your Life & Why Mindfulness Matters

 **Article Body:**